camunda-community-hub/camunda-platform-8-github-action/README.md

 See this article: "[Complex multi-repo builds with GitHub Actions and Camunda Cloud](https://zeebe.io/blog/2020/02/camunda-cloud-github-actions/)" for some ideas on orchestrating multi-repo build workflows using Camunda Cloud.

+## Node version compatibility

+This GitHub Action uses a version of the Zeebe Node client that requires Node versions 12.22.5+, 14.17.5+, or 16.6.1+.

 ## Operations

 | Operation | Required Parameters | Optional Parameters |